London terror attack: Theresa May vows to battle 'Islamist extremism'

 • Major parties suspend general election campaign for a day but vote will go ahead on Thursday as planned.

-While May insisted that the recent attacks in Westminster, Manchester and London Brige were unconnected, she warned that they were bound together by the "single evil ideology of Islamist extremism."
+May insisted that the recent attacks in Westminster, Manchester and London Bridge were unconnected, but warned that they were bound together by the "single evil ideology of Islamist extremism."

-"It is an ideology that claims our Western values of freedom, democracy and human rights are incompatible with the religion of Islam," she said.

-"It is an ideology that is a perversion of Islam and a perversion of the truth.
+She also said that while progress had been made, there remained "far too much tolerance of extremism in our country."

 "Since the emergence of the threat from Islamist-inspired terrorism, our country has made significant progress in disrupting plots and protecting the public.
 But it is time to say `Enough is enough'."